getify/monio/MONADS.md

     .map( getProp("bookName") );
 ```

 Again, not to say this is the "right" way to do it, but... code like this represents the combination of ideas from FP that I think will help prepare you to take on *monads*, especially as I will present them throughout the rest of this guide.

-If/when code like that *speaks to you*, I think it's time to dip your toes into the ocean of monads.
+When code like that *speaks to you*, I think it's time to dip your toes into the ocean of monads.

-## Brief Intro To Monads
+## Expansive Intro To Monads

 In addition to the guide I present here, I recommend checking out a [recording of my conference talk, "Mo'problems, Mo'nads"](https://www.youtube.com/watch?v=bg0Wtz3sR9U).

 ----

 *Monad* is a (small) part (formally, a Type) in a broad mathematical concept called "Category Theory".
-You could briefly and incompletely describe category theory as a way to categorize/group things based on how they behave with respect to composition and transformation.
+You could briefly and incompletely describe Category Theory as a way to categorize/group things based on how they behave with respect to composition and transformation.

 The Monad type is a way to represent a value or operation in your program, which associates some specific behaviors with/around that (underlying) value/operation.
 These additional behaviors augment (i.e., improve!) the original value/operation with some "guarantees" about how it will interact predictably with other monad-represented values/operations in the program.